Hydrodynamics in a condensation regime: the disordered asymmetric zero-range process: Notation and results

 (by discrete we mean that possible values of $\rho^{N,l}$ are discretized densities) by a {\em continuous} lattice density field $\rho^N(x)$ taking ``real'' density values, that is the interface process referred to in the introduction.
-In a space region where $\rho^N$ does not fluctuate much, the system is approximately at local equilibrium or pseudo-equilibrium. \\ \\ This new point of view will be coupled to a reduction principle introduced in \cite{bgrs} (see also \cite{bgrs2}--\cite{bgrs5}), where we showed that proving hydrodynamic limit for the Cauchy problem boils down to proving it for the Riemann problem, which can be analyzed more directly.
+In a space region where $\rho^N$ does not fluctuate much, the system is close to an equilibrium or pseudo-equilibrium configuration with an {\em a priori} random density parameter (such a configuration is not necessarily a stationary state when the density is indeed random, see Remark \ref{remark_ab} below).\\ \\ This new point of view will be coupled to a reduction principle introduced in \cite{bgrs} (see also \cite{bgrs2}--\cite{bgrs5}), where we showed that proving hydrodynamic limit for the Cauchy problem boils down to proving it for the Riemann problem, which can be analyzed more directly.
 The passage from Riemann to Cauchy problem can then be carried out in a way similar in spirit to Riemann-based numerical schemes for scalar conservation laws, by controlling the propagation of the error committed at successive time steps, when, replacing the actual entropy solution with a suitable piecewise constant approximation.